abdala/omnipay-pagseguro/README.md

 **PagSeguro driver for the Omnipay PHP payment processing library**

-[Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
+[Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP.
 This package implements PagSeguro support for Omnipay.

 ## Installation